Cartus/Automated-Fact-Checking-Resources/README.md

 ## Contents

-Here is an overview of papers mentioned in this work, and more recent papers which have been added.
+Here is an overview of papers.
+The links to publications are arranged in the reverse chronological order of conference dates from the conferences below.

 - [Datasets](#datasets)
 - [Shared Tasks](#shared-tasks)